ckapak/sei-group-project/README.md

 # Out and About Project
 ​
 ## Overview
-___

 This was my third project (built in a group) on the Software Engineering Immersive course at General Assembly.

-**Out And About** is an app that allows users to search for free outdoor events in London by simply entering the postcode of the area they wish to visit, the date, time and the event category. ​Once the user registers and logs in, they can join an event, view past/upcoming/future events on their profile page, add comments on the event board and create their own event.
+**Out And About** is an app that allows users to search for free outdoor events in London by entering the postcode of the area they wish to visit, the date, time and the event category. ​Once the user registers and logs in, they can join an event, view past/upcoming/future events on their profile page, add comments on the event board and create their own event.

 ## Teammates
-___

 Dide:
 George:
-Jesse
+Jesse:
 ​
 ## Brief
-___

 To plan, build, style and test a full-stack MERN application in one week.
 This must incorporate a React frontend that communicates with our backend Express API built with MongoDB.
-We also had to write unit tests for at least one RESTful resource on the back-end.
+There must be unit tests for at least one RESTful resource on the back-end.

 ## Technologies
-___
 ​
 The app was built with:
 ​